tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 The code functions correctly even though it looks complicated.

 <!-- Tapahtumankäsittelijäksi on nyt "rekisteröity" funktiokutsu: -->
-The event handler is now set to a function call.
+The event handler is now set to a function call:

 ```js
 <button onClick={hello()}>nappi</button>
 ```

 <!-- Aiemmin varoteltiin, että tapahtumankäsittelijä ei saa olla funktiokutsu vaan sen on oltava funktio tai viite funktioon.
 Miksi funktiokutsu kuitenkin toimii nyt? -->
-Earlier on we stated that an event handler may not be a call to a function, it has to be a function or a reference to a function.
+Earlier on we stated that an event handler may not be a call to a function, and that it has to be a function or a reference to a function.
 Why then does a function call work in this case?

 <!-- Kun komponenttia renderöidään suoritetaan seuraava funktio: -->
-When the component is rendered the following function gets executed:
+When the component is rendered, the following function gets executed:

 ```js
 const hello = () => {